 IN THIS LONELY PLACE appeared on the recording At the Point Vol. 1 or Vol. 2.
 We play it sometimes; it has evolved into what you hear now.

 PV: My wife had been after me for years to record it!
 I would always say no-no-no-no!
 Sometimes I would sing it at gigs to make her happy, but I’m a singer.
 Now let’s be honest, Jack Teagarden and Billy Eckstine were all great singers, the one and only Louis Armstrong.

 ROLLER COASTER is a Blues with Bomba Holandé as the base.

 DESPEDIDA is an Aguinaldo Fajardeño, part of my musical surroundings at a very young age.
 My grandfather, father, and uncle were all troubadours.
 Jibaro music seeps into my music.

 KEREPAKUPAI VENA is the original name of Salto Angel.
 I wanted to finish the recording with mother earth talking to us.
 Here is the landscape of Kerepakupai Vena’.
 Despedida fades into Kerepakupai Vena’ leaving city dwellers behind.
 The main actors in this piece are the Waterfall, Forest, and the creatures that live in it.
 That low sound you hear is the heart of the dragon that has fallen in the middle of the forest and is slowly dying.
 Those are his final breaths.
 On top of the waterfall is the Arch Angel Gabriel playing his horn in triumph over good and evil.
 At the end is the Shaman singing the song for the Cascade or Waterfall (Canto de Cascada).

-TP: How many years have Pirates & Troubadours been in existence?
+TP: How many years have the Mighty Pirates Troubadours been in existence?